 The Basics: Overview

-Getting screened for cervical cancer means getting tested before you have any symptoms.
+Getting screened (tested) for cervical cancer means getting tested before you have any symptoms.
 Screening tests for cervical cancer include:

 - Pap tests, also called Pap smears